Application Deadline is 5pm on March 28, 2019

 “Community Event” is defined as a recurring event that Council has determined provides some significant benefit to the broad community, and is open to all members of the public.

-- The City will invite applications for financial assistance by advertising in the local newspaper and on the Municipal Website during the month of May each year.
+- The City will invite applications for financial assistance by advertising on the Municipal Website during the month of February or March each year.

 - All requests for donations/grants should be directed in writing to the Finance Director, or designee, through the completion of the Community Program Donation Application, attached as Exhibit “A,” as may be updated by the Finance Director from time to time to meet the purposes of this Policy, so that the request can be considered during budget deliberations.